preetisawant/runtimes/nodejs/updates.md

 IBM Node.js buildpack v3.0beta is now released as a non-default buildpack on {{site.data.keyword.Bluemix_notm}} with Node.js v4.2.3 as the default runtime.
 To ensure that your apps and services will continue to work on {{site.data.keyword.Bluemix_notm}}, push your application with the beta version of the buildpack.
 After 30 days or longer, v3 will be made the default buildpack.

 To push your application with v3.0beta:
-* Use "-b" option in your 'cf push' command:
+* Use "-b" option in your `ibmcloud cf push` command:

 ```
-        cf push -b sdk-for-nodejs-v3beta
+        ibmcloud cf push -b sdk-for-nodejs-v3beta
 ```
 {: codeblock}